 5. Smoking in Public Areas

 Smoking on the streets is restricted in many Japanese cities.
 There are designated smoking areas, usually located near train stations or in designated spaces on the streets.
-Respecting these zones is essential to avoid fines and disturb pedestrians.
+Respecting these zones is essential to avoid fines and disturbing pedestrians.

 Although smoking is allowed in some bars and restaurants, Japan is adopting stricter policies regarding passive smoking.
 Always check if the place allows smoking before lighting a cigarette.

-Facts about smoking cigarettes or tobacco in Japan
+Curiosities about smoking cigarettes or tobacco in Japan

 6. Avoid Eating While Walking